The 7 Best Tabletop Outdoor Heaters

 video play icon

-This wiki has been updated 20 times since it was first published in March of 2018.
+This wiki has been updated 24 times since it was first published in March of 2018.
 There's no need to move the party indoors when the sun goes down.
 Using various fuels, one of these tabletop heaters can keep you and your guests warm when it gets cold out, or keep you toasty in the wilderness.
 Just make sure to take care when operating one, because whether or not there's a visible flame, these all deserve the same respect as an open fire and may require adequate ventilation.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Mr. Heater Buddy